Carpal tunnel syndrome: Imaging

-The role of MRI or ultrasound imaging in the diagnosis of idiopathic median neuropathy at the carpal tunnel (IMNCT) is unclear.
+The role of MRI or ultrasound imaging in the diagnosis of CTS is unclear.
 Their routine use is not recommended.
-MRI has high sensitivity but low specificity for IMNCT.
-High signal intensity may suggest accumulation of axonal transportation, myelin sheath degeneration or oedema.
+Morphological MRI has high sensitivity but low specificity for CTS.
+High signal intensity may suggest accumulation of axonal transport, myelin sheath degeneration, or edema.
+However, more recent quantitative MRI techniques, which derive repeatable, reliable, and objective biomarkers from nerves and skeletal muscle, may have utility, including diffusion-weighted (typically diffusion tensor) MRI, which has demonstrable normal values and aberrations in carpal tunnel syndrome.

 Differential diagnosis

-There are few disorders on the differential diagnosis for carpal tunnel syndrome.
-Cervical radiculopathy can also cause paresthesia abnormal sensibility in the hands and wrist.
+Cervical radiculopathy can also cause paresthesia and abnormal sensibility in the hands and wrist.
 The distribution usually follows the nerve root, and the paresthesia may be provoked by neck movement.
 Electromyography and imaging of the cervical spine can help to differentiate cervical radiculopathy from carpal tunnel syndrome if the diagnosis is unclear.
 Carpal tunnel syndrome is sometimes applied as a label to anyone with pain, numbness, swelling, or burning in the radial side of the hands or wrists.
 When pain is the primary symptom, carpal tunnel syndrome is unlikely to be the source of the symptoms.

 When the symptoms and signs point to atrophy and muscle weakness more than numbness, consider neurodegenerative disorders such as Amyotrophic Lateral Sclerosis or Charcot-Marie Tooth.

 Prevention

 There is little or no data to support the concept that activity adjustment prevents carpal tunnel syndrome.
-The evidence for wrist rest is debated.
+The evidence for using a wrist rest at a computer keyboard is debated.
 There is also little research supporting that ergonomics is related to carpal tunnel syndrome.
-Due to risk factors for hand and wrist dysfunction being multifactorial and very complex it is difficult to assess the true physical factors of carpal tunnel syndrome.

-Biological factors such as genetic predisposition and anthropometric features are more strongly associated with idiopathic carpal tunnel syndrome than occupational/environmental factors such as hand use.
+Given that biological factors, such as genetic predisposition and anthropometric features, are more strongly associated with carpal tunnel syndrome than occupational/environmental factors such as hand use, CTS may not be prevented by activity modifications.

+Some claim that worksite modifications such as switching from a QWERTY computer keyboard layout to Dvorak are helpful, but meta-analyses of the available studies note limited supported evidence.